Implicit renewal theory for exponential functionals of L\'evy processes: Main results

-For sake of completeness in the following result we provide sufficient conditions for the regular variation of the distribution of $I.$ From the conditions below we see that the regular variation of the distribution of $I$ holds under very mild assumptions. \begin{theorem} Assume that $\xi$ is not spectrally positive. \begin{itemize} \item[(i)] If $q>0,$ then \item[(ii)] If $q=0,$ and the left tail L\'evy measure $\overline{\Pi}^{-}(x)=\Pi(-\infty,-x),$ $x>0,$ has exponential decrease, i.e. $\exists \alpha\geq 0$ such that and when $\alpha>0$ the non-Cram\'er condition, $\e\left(e^{-\alpha\xi_{1}}\right)<1$, is satisfied, then $\e(I^{-\alpha})<\infty$ and
+For sake of completeness, we provide below sufficient conditions for the regular variation of the distribution of $I$.
+From these, we see that the regular variation of the distribution of $I$ holds under very mild assumptions.

-\end{itemize} \end{theorem} We would like to point out that most of the estimates provided in Theorems~\ref{VRrtb} and~\ref{corollarysmtg} could also be obtained from (\ref{pot-eq}) using renewal theoretic arguments, but an specific, perhaps lengthier, argument would be needed for each of them, we have thus opted for the shortest path.
-See however the proof of Theorem 5.1 in \cite{KRS}, where the argument to prove~(i) in Theorem~\ref{VRrtb} has been developed in the context of Markov additive processes.
-That argument can be extended to obtain versions of (i) in Theorem \ref{VRrtb} when the mean $ \mathbf E\left[\xi_1^+ \exp(\theta \xi_1)1_{\{1<\zeta\}}\right]$ is infinite using Erickson's strong renewal theorem~\cite{MR0268976}.
-The identities in Theorem~\ref{PPS} do not lead to second order estimates for the tail distribution though.
-So, in the final part of this section we discuss how renewal theoretic arguments can be used for that end.